ruscalworld/go-haproxy/README.md

 data after the connection is being established and before any other data is sent.
 This data forms a so-called _PROXY protocol header_.
 It contains such information as used protocol, source and destination IP address and ports, etc.

-## Using
+## Usage

 You can use this library for both: parsing and serializing HAProxy headers.

 ### Serializing

 Let's assume that you are building a TCP proxy server that should forward client address to a backend server.
-In this case you should just initialize a new instance of `haproxy.Header` structure, fill it with data and send to your backend server.
+In this case you should just initialize a new instance of `haproxy.Header` structure, fill it with data and send it to your backend server.
+Error handling is omitted in this example for simplicity.

 ```go
 package main